juan7792/MasterThesis/README.md

 #### 3) distribution_fittings_eff_sand.m
 Different probability models are fitted to the input data set (eff_sand.mat) and the maximum likelihood estimator is computed.
 The results of the latter are stored in a table
 (matlab_distribution_fittings_eff_sand.xlsx).

+### 4) gen_samples_sand.m
+Using the most suitable probability distributions for the variable, random samples are generated applying the Nataf transformation to model the correlation between the variable using a Gaussian copula.
+The generated random samples are then stored in an excel file (samples_sand.xlsx).